arbgar/metis/EDA/Project/Deliverables/Final/WTWY Report.md

 ## Design

 Central to this analysis is identification of technology oriented colleges and universities located in NYC.
-By assessing the impact of the college and university along with their location relative to the MTA subway stations, we identify target subway stations for canvassing.
-After comparing these targets to the list of busiest subway station, we identify additional high traffic stations with a college and university population .
+By assessing the impact of the college and university along with their location relative to the MTA subway stations, we identify target subway stations for canvasing.
+After comparing these targets to the list of busiest subway stations, we identify additional high traffic stations with a college and university population.

 ## Data